vin1953/Ailunce-HD1-CP/README.md

 # Ailunce-HD1-CP
-Ailunce HD1 DMR Radio Code Plug - OHIO - WORK IN PROGRESS - ONLY THE README SO FAR.

-This repository contains a base DMR Code Plug for the Ailunce HD1 radio.
+Ailunce HD1 DMR Radio Code Plug - OHIO - WORK IN PROGRESS This repository contains a base DMR Code Plug for the Ailunce HD1 radio.

 The user is expected to add their Radio Information, Call Sign with DMR ID and create any special Zones for scanning.